 The system of vermicomposting contained the epigiec earthworms Lumbriscus rubellus (Red Worm), Eisenia fetida (Tiger Worm), Perionyx excavatus (Indian Blue) and Eudrilus eugeniae (African Night Crawler) which was used in the vermicomposting bins.
 The average worm diameter ranged between 0.5 - 5 mm and the worm length between 10 to 120 mm.
-Raw materials which were cattle manure + kitchen wastes + newspaper at the ratio 2:2:1 were performed by using turning machine and pre-composted for 7 to 10 days to avoid the thermophilic stage (the increase in temperature) of composting which cause the death of earthworms in vermicompost systems.
+Mixing the different raw materials which were cattle manure + kitchen wastes + newspaper at the ratio 2:2:1 was performed by using turning machine and pre-composting the materials for 7 to 10 days to avoid the thermophilic stage (the increase in temperature) of composting which cause the death of earthworms in vermicompost systems.
 The use of newspapers, cardboard and any fiber material, used as a bulk material and water agent, should not be over 20% of processing waste.
-The final mix were soaked in water for half to one hour to make sure that there was no anymore dry parts, then put it in lines along the bed with water.
-The vermicomposting was taking 3-4 months during the summer seasons of 2013 and 2014 to complete the process.
-The vermicompost chemical analysis was carried out before adding it to the treatments as presented in Table (1).
+The final mix were soaked in water for half to one hour to make sure that there was no anymore dry parts, then put it in lines along the bed with the soaked water.
+The Vermicompost chemical analysis was carried out before adding it to the treatments as presented in Table (1).